YoussofKhawaja/RocketLeagueGarage/README.md

 # ToDo
 - Custom CountDown.
 - Live Share Chrome screen in app.
+- Discord integration to start or stop software.

 # Known Bugs
 If you have old chrome version on your computer, the Launcher may not work if Chrome Config didn't find an appropriate vwersion of chrome same as you have.